 Digital Film and Video third year student Amy Delooze discusses how the multi-million pound Elephant Studios inspired her to pursue a dream encounter with Harry Potter director David Yates.

 Our new media facilities are helping LSBU’s multimedia students keep one step ahead of the film-making crowd.

-You'll study ideas of representation and film reception, and analyse developments in film and video in contemporary media culture, as well as the business side of working in the film industry.
-You’ll do an accredited work placement and work with state of the art facilities on projects with high definition cinematography, digital editing and advanced post-production, whilst also learning how to write and pitch your own screenplays and film treatments.
-Your three years of study also allows you the opportunity to develop a professional portfolio capable of meeting the demands of the industry on graduation.
+During the course, you'll learn to analyse the way films are constructed, how to express yourself through creative media practice and perform specific roles in the film production workflow according to industry standard practices.
+You’ll work with state of the art facilities on projects with high definition cinematography, digital editing and advanced post-production, whilst also learning how to write and pitch your own screenplays and film treatments.
+When you graduate, you should have a professional portfolio that meets the current demands of the industry.

 - Physical film making

 This is a practice-based film making module that helps you to practically learn the techniques and technologies for moving the camera.
 These skills are learnt in the context of thinking about what bodies on screen bring to our experience of films, including ideas of identity and difference, the dynamism and energy of movement itself, and the metaphorical potential of physically embodied and performative people and characters.
 Short 3 minute film (30%) and a short group-based video project 70%.